akoken/dotfiles/README.md

 ./install.sh homebrew
 ```

-The `homebrew` command sets up [homebrew](https://brew.sh/) by downloading and
-running the homebrew installers script.
-Homebrew is a macOS package manager, but
-it also work on linux via Linuxbrew.
-If the script detects that you're
-installing the dotfiles on linux, it will use that instead.
-For consistency
+This command installs `Homebrew` (macOS/Linux package manager) by downloading and running the Homebrew installer script.
+If the script detects you're on Linux, it will use Linuxbrew instead.
-between operating systems, linuxbrew is set up but you may want to consider an
-alternate package manager for your particular system.

-Once homebrew is installed, it executes the `brew bundle` command which will
-install the packages listed in the [Brewfile](./Brewfile).
+Once Homebrew is installed, it runs brew bundle to install the packages listed in the [Brewfile](./Brewfile).

 ### `shell`